 The objective of Remedial Teaching:

 The objective of remedial teaching is to give additional help to pupils who, for one reason or another, have fallen behind the rest of the class in the subjects of Chinese, English, Mathematics, etc. Children with learning difficulties have the same psychological needs and characteristics as other children.
-Some may have poor memory, poor level of motivation, a short span of attention in work situations, or associated behavioral problems.
+Some may have poor memory, poor level of motivation, a short span of attention in work situations, or associated behavioural problems.
 Therefore, the ultimate aim of remedial teaching is to help pupils who have fallen behind to learn to the best of their ability and to bring them back into mainstream classes as far as possible.

 Principles of Helping Pupils with Learning Difficulties: